Be Your Own Boss

 It's a GREAT idea to be your own boss.
 Some of my favorite benefits: Control Respect Appreciation Money Flexibility.
 There are many differences between the employer-to-employee relationship and the professional-to-client relationship.
 The future of the professional world may be self-employed service providers working a variable schedule.

 Take yourself and your business seriously.
-Establish yourself as a brand.
-Your professionalism will establish a better and more-respected working relationship with your clients.
-Come up with a business name.
-When working with clients, use:
+Create a brand for your busness.
+Your professionalism will establish a better and more-respected working relationship with your clients and your community.
+Use:

 - meeting invitations and agendas